re3Dev/debug-tool/README.md

 - [Roadmap](#roadmap)

 ## Overview
 Field technicians often times don’t have the necessary tools to troubleshoot firmware issues with 3D printers onsite.
-The re:Bugger bridges this gap by providing a portable, user-friendly solution designed specifically for efficient onsite diagnostics and debugging.
+The re:Bugger provides a portable, user-friendly solution designed specifically for efficient onsite diagnostics and debugging.

 ### Goals of re:Bugger:
 - Allow for onsite offline troubleshooting through direct connection.